SapienzaInteractiveGraphicsCourse/finalproject-johnnymd_ig_project_eq/README.md

 #### *Wiki How* Control Panel GUI

 Clicking on *Open Controls*, the Control Panel GUI will be displayed.
-You can play with some audio or lights parameters, change the *wave lines* colors or tune new dimensions for the cubes/bars around the *Main Sphere*.
+You can play with some audio or lights parameters, change the *wave lines* colors or tune new dimensions for the cubes/bars around the *Main Sphere* and see the immediate result of your changes (select the **DefaultPreset** or **BetsPreset** to restore the default configurations).

 Also if you are curious to see the view from infinity, click/tap on `ZOOM-OUT` button (switch it back to stay with the camera in the *good* *zone*).

 In the <u>top-left corner</u> of the controls you can save and select the current configurations/values of the GUI controller.
 If, playing around with the controls, you found a interesting setup for you visualization - save it - or make screenshot.
 Also, I will be really happy to enjoy what you found.
 So, please share it with me.

 That’s actually haw I found, by case,  ***The RocketPreset***  that you can select from the menu (when some music is playing).